gostevedore/stevedore/ROADMAP.md

 # ROADMAP

 ## v0.12.0
-- [ ] Apply Levenshtein distances on the image name to identify which image the user wants to build
-- [ ] Enable builds over HTTP
 - [ ] Multi-platform builds
-- [ ] Build an image as well as all its parent until root
+- [ ] Build an image as well as all its parent until the root image
-- [ ] Execute build plan to show the build intentions
+- [ ] Execute the build plan to show the build intentions
 - [ ] Cleanup compatibilities

 ## v0.11.0